neovim/neovim/BUILD.md

     - To build on Windows, see the [Building on Windows](#building-on-windows) section. _MSVC (Visual Studio) is recommended._
 4. `sudo make install`
     - Default install location is `/usr/local`
-    - On Debian/Ubuntu, instead of installing files directly with `sudo make install`, you can run `cd build && cpack -G DEB && sudo dpkg -i nvim-linux64.deb` to build DEB-package and install it.
-This should help ensuring the clean removal of installed files.

 **Notes**:
 - From the repository's root directory, running `make` will download and build all the needed dependencies and put the `nvim` executable in `build/bin`.